aztecyt2022/Bo2-mod-menu/README.md

 ps3 has a scoreboard bug it may not function correctly.

 I am currently away from my computer.
-I will look into it i return.
+I will look into it when i return.

 thanks @Ar3en on tiktok for the report.